REBLOZYL® (luspatercept-aamt) logo

 You can share how you’ve seen MDS-related anemia impact them

 It can be hard sometimes for people to understand how their symptoms are affecting them, or to put these changes into words.
 But as a caregiver, you have a unique perspective.
-Speaking up with your loved one's healthcare team and discussing the answers to these questions will help you know what symptoms might need attention.
+You may notice changes that are happening in real time, and you can speak up to your loved one’s healthcare team about these changes.

 During the treatment journey, think about questions like: